nikileshx/tt-metal/models/experimental/functional_alexnet/README.md

 ## Inputs

-The demo receives input from MNIST datset and downloaded images.
+The demo receives input from downloaded images.